awsdocs/amazon-athena-user-guide/doc_source/service-limits.md

 When you work with Athena workgroups, remember the following points:
 + Athena service quotas are shared across all workgroups in an account\.
 + The maximum number of workgroups you can create per Region in an account is 1000\.
++ The maximum number of prepared statements in a workgroup is 1000\.
 + The maximum number of tags per workgroup is 50\.
 For more information, see [Tag restrictions](tags.md#tag-restrictions)\.

 ## Databases, tables, and partitions<a name="service-limits-glue"></a>